psychemedia/sin-eater-resources/src/_souling_and_soul_cake.md

 That superstitions should also attach to festivals was to be expected:

 > Just as we should expect, we find that, beautifully as the ancient Feast of the Dead had been consecrated to Christian purposes, popular non-religious customs still cling around it, and on examination these all appear to hinge on the idea that at this time the spirits of the dead were abroad and revisited their former haunts.
 Thus, as every reader of Burns knows, 'Hallow e'en,' or the Eve of All Saints, was the best possible time for prying into futurity and learning those secrets which dwellers in the other world alone could reveal.
 The material feast of the day haply once consisted of food and drink set out for the use of the dead, but— after the manner of such offerings from the time of *Bel and the Dragon* onwards — presently consumed by the living.
 The bonfires still so religiously lighted in the Scottish Highlands and other places, were probably in the beginning charitably meant to give light and warmth to the poor shivering souls wandering in the cold dark night `[Compare for instance the following practices preserved by modern Christian nations.
-'In Tyrol, the poor souls released from purgatory fire for the night may come and smear their burns with the melted fat of the "soul-light " on the hearth, or cakes are left for them on the table, and the room is kept warm for their comfort.
+'In Tyrol, the poor souls released from purgatory fire for the night may come and smear their burns with the melted fat of the "soul-light" on the hearth, or cakes are left for them on the table, and the room is kept warm for their comfort.
 Even in Paris the souls of the departed come to partake of the food of the living.
 In Brittany the crowd pours into the churchyard at evening, to kneel bareheaded at the gravoB of the dead kinsfolk, to fill the hollow of the tombstone with holy water, or to pour libations of milk upon it.
 All night the church bells clang, and sometimes a solemn procession of the clergy goes round to bless the graves.
 In no household that night is the cloth remoyed, for the supper must be left for the souls to come and take their part, nor must the fire be put out, where they will come to warm themselves.
 And at last, as the inmates retire to rest, there is heard at the door a doleful chant — it is the souls, who, borrowing the voices of the parish poor, have come to ask the prayers of the living.'
 Tylor, *Primitive Culture*, VoL II. p.
 88. (See the whole passage, pp. 30-43, and compare Vol. I. p.
 484, note, on savage customs of lighting fires for the use of ghosts. ) It will be seen that I follow authority in the statement made in the text: but inasmuch as bonfires and feasting were also customary at May, Midsummer, and Midwinter (the Yule-fire on the hearth), it seems to me that there is some ground for supposing the Feast of the Dead to have been engrafted, in pre-Christian times, on a more primitive November feast, held simply to celebrate the beginning of Winter, and corresponding to the May feast which celebrated the beginning of Summer.
 Old-fashioned folk, within my own knowledge, still reckon November, December, and January, as the three winter months: the ' winter quarter ' as the sexton's wife at Much Wenlock called them, speaking of the curfew, which is rung there from the 17th October (the old fair-day) to the 1st February.
 At Prees too the curfew begins six weeks before and ends six weeks after Christmas: i. e. from November to Candlemas. (*Byegones* for 1882, p.
 149.)
 Country churchwardens do not allow fires to be lighted in the church before the 1st of November.
 Compare the account (Brand, *Antiquities*, I. 219) of the All Hallows' Eve ceremony at St. John's College, Oxford, in 1607, when a fire (evidently the first of the season) was lighted in the hall, and the whole company of students met together '*to beginne their Christmas*'.
 Anticipatory allusions to Christmas occur in several of our All Saints' Day ditties.
 By this reckoning Christmas is literally Midwinter, which season is supposed to end at Candlemas, when the Christmas decorations are taken down.
 Compare the dance ' round about our coal-fire,' anciently performed by the judges and benchers of the Inns of Court on Candlemas Day.
 The next three months form the spring quarter (compare Canting-quarter in Shropshire Word-Book), and on the 1st of May summer begins.
 Old custom accorded to outgoing farm-tenants whose tenure expired at Lady Day, the right of Boosey- pasture (see *Word-Book*) till the 1st of May; i. e, the right to pasture cattle in the meadows, which at May Day must be 'drawn,' i.e, must have the cattle withdrawn from them for haymaking.
 (Nowadays farmers generally ' put up'  their meadows for hay at a much earlier date.)
 On May Day, too, the cattle began to ' lie out ' at night, and on the 1st of November they began to ' lie up ' again.
 Half-yearly payments were sometimes made on May 1st and November Ist: thus, the barber engaged to shave the old men in the Hospital at Clun (an almshouse founded in 1614) is directed to be paid on the feast of All Sainto and the feast of SS.
 Philip and Jacob respectively: entering on his duties no doubt on  the latter day like the servants, of whom we shall say more in chap. xxxi. `]

 In many traditions, Hallowe'en is an auspicious time for divination, or "fortune telling":